RMDLO/COCOpen-OpenCV/docs/INSTALLATION.md

   https://dl.fbaipublicfiles.com/detectron2/wheels/cpu/torch1.10/index.html
 ```

 To train an object detection model, we provide a `train_environment.yml` file which contains an installation of PyTorch 1.10 with CUDA 11.3.
-We use the [detectron2](https://github.com/facebookresearch/detectron2) library to train detection models.
+We also use the detectron2 library to train detection models.
 To set up a conda enviornment to use the `src/train.py` file to train and predict on a dataset, please run:

 ```bash
 # Navigate into the COCOpen directory